DSSGxUK/s22_wmca/README.md

 ### Methods

-Toi achieve the objective of identifying residential areas that are most suitable for retrofitting, three models were built.
+To achieve the objective of identifying residential areas that are most suitable for retrofitting, three models were built.
 This section briefly explains each model and how it was developed.
-Further information is available in the technical documentation.
+Further information is available in the [technical documentation](https://github.com/DSSGxUK/s22_wmca/tree/main/technical_docs).

-1. Predicting EPC ratings of the remaining 60% of houses in the West Midlands.
+1. Predict the EPC ratings of the remaining 60% of houses in the West Midlands.
     - Merged EPC, Ordnance Survey Master Maps, fuel poverty and electricity consumption data and trained several machine learning models.
     - Each model was trained to predict the EPC rating and heating type of houses using data available for all homes (i.e. floor area, height, address).
     - Selected the best model on F-1 and accuracy scores and by assessing performance on lower rated houses.
     - A similarity quantification (SQ) model was developed to make predictions based on how similar a house is to another house that already has an EPC rating.
 The SQ model was combined with the machine learning models to improve accuracy.

-2. Identifying solar panel-ready areas / estimating potential solar PV output
+2. Identify solar panel-ready areas / estimate potential solar PV output
-    - Segmented house rooves for areas with a DSM layer using Digital Surface Model (DSM) data and Ordnance Survey Maps.
+    - Segmented house roofs for areas with a DSM layer using Digital Surface Model (DSM) data and Ordnance Survey Maps.
     - Estimated shading on roofs from other buildings, creating a pseudo-DSM where necessary.
     - Calculated estimated solar PV output using the formula from the Microgeneration Certification Scheme (MCS).

-3. Estimating the implications of switching to electric heating on the electrical network in terms of additional network load
+3. Estimate the implications of switching to electric heating on the electrical network in terms of additional network load
     - Using the EPC predictions, national electricity consumption and regional network capacity data, we calculated the maximum additional load on the electrical network for homes switching to electric heating.
     - Derived individual home energy usage from national energy statistics and estimated heating costs.